 3 - What advice do you have for future students thinking about colleges?

 I think when you’re 17 or 18 and thinking about college it can be overwhelming to decide.
 Try not to think of it as the end of all decisions but rather the first of many many many decisions you will make in your adult life.
-Find a school that will challenge you and cater to your interests rather than one all your friends are attending.
+Find a school that will challenge you and caters to your interests rather than one all your friends are attending.
 I went in blind and wouldn’t have done it any other way.
-I also lived across the state from everyone I knew which allowed me to become independent from my family and overcome any fears I had maneuvering in a new place.
+I also lived across the state from everyone I knew, which allowed me to become independent from my family and overcome any fears I had maneuvering in a new place.

 4 - What advice do you have for current students thinking about careers?

 The days of getting a job that you will be at for decades and decades with a secure pension and retirement plan are over so don’t put a lot of pressure on yourself to find the perfect job right away.
 You will probably work many different jobs over your lifetime and have to be very creative to apply your skill set to the real world.
 It is going to be hard, but if it’s your passion you will find ways to persist and make it work.